 Cognitive Brain Laboratory (CoBra) consists of a methodological palette with complementary and interlinked components, being an ideal center for investigating a wide range of human cognitive brain function and its deficits.
 CoBra is hosted by experts of the human mind, brain diseases, learning, communication, development, and engineering, promoting its professional implementation and nation-wide use as well as providing a platform for its continuous interdisciplinary development.
 Due to the personnel with a multidisciplinary expertise, its location in the hospital environment, and its world-wide unique know-how in, e.g., infant and brain disease studies, it will attract national and international users in a large scale and facilitate training of internationally competitive researchers.
-The LSRIs of CoBra are currently in different locations (Kruununhaka, Meilahti, Töölö), but all of them will be located in Meilahti in 2017, vitally facilitating the functions of this platform.
 CoBra includes the following LSRIs:

-(director: Dr., Doc.
-Jyrki Mäkelä, MD, PhD), jointly owned by Helsinki University Hospital (HUH, the host), UH, and Aalto University (AU), is one of the world’s best equipped bioelectromagnetism laboratories.
+(director: Dr. Hanna Renvall, MD, Ph.D.), jointly owned by Helsinki University Hospital (HUH, the host), UH, and Aalto University (AU), is one of the world’s best-equipped bioelectromagnetism laboratories.
 It houses two magnetically shielded rooms, a whole-head magnetoencephalography (MEG; upgraded in 2015 to Elekta Triux with the prototype of the world’s first zero-level helium boil-off system) & EEG, including a custom-made time-locked video recording system and commercial eye tracking device, nTMS combined with EEG, electromyography (EMG) and video, near-infrared spectroscopic imaging (NIRSI), and a 99-channel flat-bottom SQUID magnetometer (www.biomag.hus.fi).
 BioMag belongs to “NEUROIMAGING” research infrastructure of AU, UH, and HUH.
-“NEUROIMAGING”, belongs, as a part of the Finnish consortium participating in EuBI ESFRI project, to the roadmap of the Finnish Research infrastructures.
+“NEUROIMAGING”, belongs, as a part of the Finnish consortium participating in EuBI ESFRI project, to the roadmap of the Finnish Research Infrastructures.
 The laboratory premises will be renewed in 2017 by HUH.